George Washington Carver: Tuskegee Institute

 George Washington Carver, front row, center, poses with fellow faculty of Tuskegee Institute in this c.
 1902 photograph taken by Frances Benjamin Johnston.

 In 1896, Booker T. Washington, the first principal and president of the Tuskegee Institute (now Tuskegee University), invited Carver to head its Agriculture Department.
 Carver taught there for 47 years, developing the department into a strong research center and working with two additional college presidents during his tenure.
 He taught methods of crop rotation, introduced several alternative cash crops for farmers that would also improve the soil of areas heavily cultivated in cotton, initiated research into crop products (chemurgy), and taught generations of black students farming techniques for self-sufficiency.

+As plant pathologist Carter collected a lot of fungi causing plant diseases.
+Many of these collections are distributed in two exsiccatae edited by Elam Bartholomew, i.e., Ellis and Everharts´ Fungi Columbiani and Fungi Columbiani.
+The material is now preserved in herbaria worldwide.
+In 1902, the famous mycologists Job Bicknell Ellis and Benjamin Matlack Everhart named the fungus Metasphaeria carveri Ellis & Everhart collected by Carver to honour him.

 Carver designed a mobile classroom to take education out to farmers.
 He called it a "Jesup wagon" after the New York financier and philanthropist Morris Ketchum Jesup, who provided funding to support the program.

 To recruit Carver to Tuskegee, Washington gave him an above average salary and two rooms for his personal use, although both concessions were resented by some other faculty.
 Because he had earned a master's in a scientific field from a "white" institution, some faculty perceived him as arrogant.
 Unmarried faculty members normally had to share rooms, with two to a room, in the spartan early days of the institute.

 One of Carver's duties was to administer the Agricultural Experiment Station farms.
 He had to manage the production and sale of farm products to generate revenue for the institute.
 He soon proved to be a poor administrator and clashed with other faculty members, especially George Ruffin Bridgeforth.
 In 1900, Carver complained that the physical work and the letter-writing required were too much.

 In 1904, an Institute committee reported that Carver's reports on yields from the poultry yard were exaggerated, and Washington confronted Carver about the issue.
 Carver replied in writing, "Now to be branded as a liar and party to such hellish deception it is more than I can bear, and if your committee feel that I have willfully lied or [was] party to such lies as were told my resignation is at your disposal."
 During Washington's last five years at Tuskegee, Carver submitted or threatened his resignation several times: when the administration reorganized the agriculture programs, when he disliked a teaching assignment, to manage an experiment station elsewhere, and when he did not get summer teaching assignments in 1913–14.
 In each case, Washington smoothed things over.